 Evaluation of compliance with all legislations, regulations and other requirements will be done annually after related material has been gathered.
 The evaluation, in the form of a gap analysis will identify future or immediate changes required or training needs to remain within regulatory compliance.
-Records of the evaluations will be kept.
+Records of the evaluations of legislative compliance will be kept on the Annual Report.

-Records of the evaluations of compliance with the Legislation and other requirements will be recorded and kept as part of the Annual Report.
+Records of the evaluations of compliance with the Legislation and other requirements will be recorded and kept as part of the Annual Report..